REACH Program

 - Commit to one personal strategy for maintaining emotional balance during challenging student interactions.

-Dates offered:
+Dates Offered:

-Dates offered:
+Dates Offered:

-- Trauma-Informed Care
+- Trauma Informed Care

 This training will lay the foundation for practices in trauma-informed care when supporting youth.
 It will also discuss trauma at the individual level, interpersonal, and community level. as well as the impact of secondary trauma on staff and faculty.
 Participants will develop skills to engage in supportive, non-judgmental, and effective communication when receiving disclosures of violence.
-Presented by the Office of Advocacy and Support.

-Dates offered:
+Dates Offered:

-- Navigating Cross-Cultural Conflict
+- Navigating Cross Cultural Conflict

 We all bring our cultural perspectives to conflict situations.
 This workshop will help you understand how your own cultural positionality might impact your experiences and strategies regarding conflict.